nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/Accessing_aws.md

 ---
 layout: page
-title: Accessing the AWS instance
+title: Access the AWS instance
 ---

 Log in to your AWS instance on a Mac terminal